 When lenders set the interest rate on a mortgage, they consider the loan-to-value ratio (LTV), which is the percentage of your loan balance to the market value of the home.
 The smaller the LTV, the better because it represents less risk for the lender.
 And because of the reduced risk, lenders often offer lower interest rates to homeowners with a lower LTV.

 This consideration is especially important to homeowners with underwater mortgages, meaning they owe more than their property is worth.
 A cash-in refinance can help those borrowers build some equity in their home, making them eligible for refinancing and a better interest rate.

 You Might Get Rid Of PMI Payments

 Lenders usually charge private mortgage insurance (PMI) to borrowers to buy a home with less than 20% down.
 The PMI protects your lender in case you default on your loan.
-PMI is often 0.5 – 1% of the loan amount, meaning a mortgage of $250,000 would have PMI ranging from $1,250 – $2,500 per year.
+PMI is often 0.1 – 2% of the loan amount.

 PMI usually falls off automatically once a property’s LTV reaches 78% or less.
 But another way to get rid of PMI is with a cash-in refinance, where you make a lump-sum payment to increase your equity in the home.
 As long as you have at least 20% equity with your new loan, you won’t pay PMI.

 It’s important to note that if you have a loan insured by the FHA, VA, or USDA, this perk may not apply to you.
 The FHA’s mortgage insurance, the VA’s Funding Fee and the USDA’s Guarantee Fee aren’t cancellable, meaning you’ll need to refinance to a conventional mortgage to eliminate them.

 You Might Be Able To Afford A 15-Year Fixed-Rate Mortgage

 A 15-year fixed-rate mortgage comes with several perks, including lower interest rates and lower lifetime interest payments.
 Unfortunately, because of the higher monthly payments, 15-year mortgages are unaffordable for many people.